Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 Which content attracts how many views?
 Since our app documentation is public-facing, we were especially interested in page views by external users.

-Which content is outdated and should be either updated, deleted, or archived?
+Which content is outdated and should be updated, deleted, or archived?

 We accessed the Content & Usage Report within the Analytics Cockpit of the Confluence administration panel.